 Craxton had been rejected for military service in 1941 because he suffered from pleurisy and his paintings at this time were a mixture of rustic dreams and modernist nightmare; he became one of the leading artists of the 1940s Neo-romantic movement.
 In 1942 he had his first exhibition in Swiss Cottage Café and by 1944 he and Freud were evicted from their flat when neighbours became annoyed by Freud’s girl friends ringing the door bell at midnight and dead animals being kept as models for Freud’s and Craxton’s paintings – one had to be hidden in the oven when Kenneth Clark and his wife came to tea.

 Post war life

 After the war he went to France, where he met Picasso, Italy and Greece, a country with which he fell in love and after 10 years of travelling finally settled at Hania on Crete where he lived an idyllic life painting the sparkling seas, olive trees, goats and human inhabitants, describing himself as a kind of Arcadian.
-He designed scenery for the Royal Ballet’s Daphnis and Chloe.
+As David Attenborough wrote in 2023 Suddenly the melancholic young man disappears from his pictures and his landscapes become positively joyous.
+He was very musical and designed scenery for the Royal Ballet’s Daphnis and Chloe.
 He was elected a Royal Academician in 1993.